Plainsman Polar Ice, P300, M370 and M340 with G2926B Whiteware transparent glaze on the porcelain (G2916F Stoneware transparent on the M340).

 To get the best defect-free surface please consider using a drop-and-hold firing schedule, for example the PLC6DS schedule.
 If crystallization during cooling is not an issue, glazes will give optimum results if slow-cooled also (e.g. the C6DHSC schedule).

-M340 is quite fine particled in its natural state and takes glazes very well, producing fine homogeneous surfaces.
-It is high in silica and will craze fewer glazes porcelains.
-However crazing is possible if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina (little clay or silica).
-As a general rule, unbalanced glazes containing high feldspar and little kaolin or silica are usually a problem.
-For functional ware check glaze fit using a boiling water:ice water immersion test.
+M340 is high in silica and will craze fewer glazes than porcelains.
+However crazing is possible if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or very low in SiO2 or Al2O3 (little clay or silica).
+For functional ware check glaze-fit using a boiling water:ice water immersion test.

-Since M340 does contain some iron oxide, brightly colored glazes will tend be muted compared to porcelain.
-This can be handled by using a well fitted slip between body and glaze or opacifying the glaze more.
+Since M340 does contain some iron oxide, brightly colored glazes will be be muted compared to porcelain.
+This can be handled by using a well-fitted white engobe, like L3954B, between body and glaze (or opacifying the glaze more).

 Commercial brush-on glazes offer many colors and surfaces.
 For functional ware check for glaze fit (vital for quality functional ware).
 Do not assume food safety of brightly colored glazes in your kiln and with layering without a leach test (e.g. GLLE test).
 Consider using a transparent or white liner glaze for food surfaces.